Extended affine Weyl groups of BCD type, Frobenius manifolds and their Landau-Ginzburg superpotentials: Introduction

 In \cite{slodowy} Slodowy pointed out that the Chevalley-type theorem of \cite{DZ1998} is a consequence of the results of Looijenga and Wirthm\"uller \cite{LO1,LO2, wir}, and in fact it holds true for any choice of the base element $\al_k$, or equivalently, for any fixed vertex of the Dynkin diagram.
-So we have
+Hence:

-\begin{thm}[\cite{slodowy,wir,LO1,LO2}] The ring $\mathcal{A}$ is isomorphic to the ring of polynomials of $\tilde{y}_1(x)$, $\cdots$, $\tilde{y}_{l+1}(x)$. \end{thm} A natural question, as it was pointed out in \cite{DZ1998, slodowy}, {\it is whether the geometric structures that were revealed in \cite{DZ1998} also exist on the orbit spaces of the extended affine Weyl groups for an arbitrary choice of the root $\al_k$?} The purpose of the present paper is to give an affirmative answer to this question for the root systems of type $B_l, C_l$ and also for $D_l$.
-It will be organized as follows.

-In Sec.\ref{sec-2} we give an elementary proof of Theorem \ref{thm1} that is based on the proof of the Chevalley type theorem given in \cite{DZ1998}.
+\begin{thm}[\cite{slodowy,wir,LO1,LO2}] The ring $\mathcal{A}$ is isomorphic to the ring of polynomials of $\tilde{y}_1(x)$, $\cdots$, $\tilde{y}_{l+1}(x)$. \end{thm} A natural question, as was raised in \cite{DZ1998, slodowy}, is {\it whether the geometric structures revealed in \cite{DZ1998} also exist on the orbit spaces of the extended affine Weyl groups for an arbitrary choice of the root $\al_k$?} The purpose of the present paper is to give an affirmative answer to this question for the root systems of type $B_l, C_l$ and $D_l$ {\ian{(recall that for the root system of type $A_l$, the question was already answered affirmatively in \cite{DZ1998}).
+We will therefore concentrate on these cases, the proofs of which turn out to work in a very similar manner.}} In Sec.\ref{sec-2} we give an elementary proof of Theorem \ref{thm1} {\ian{for the root systems of type $B_l, C_l$ and $D_l$} that is based on the proof of the Chevalley type theorem given in \cite{DZ1998}.